Dannie-h/Suicide_rates_1985-2016/README.md

 # Suicide_rates_1985-2016

  ### Dataset:
- The dataset for this project can be found on Kaggle (https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016).The dataset contains information about suicide rates worldwide from 1985 to 2016.
+ The dataset for this project can be found on Kaggle !(https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016).
+The dataset contains information about suicide rates worldwide from 1985 to 2016.
 The dataset includes various attributes such as year, sex, age group, suicide rate, and population size.

  ### Project Overview: